 - Rottweiler puppies require a strong immune system so to grow into strong and healthy youngsters.
 Look for a dog food that is rich in antioxidants and vitamins.
 Because Rottweiler puppies are prone to parvo, it's important to ensure they receive all their booster shots as recommended by a vet.

 - Rottweiler puppies may have delicate digestive systems when they are young and this can cause them to become easy targets for episodes of diarrhea or soft stools.
-A dog food that offers pre-biotics and probiotics is a plus as these can help balance their intestinal flora.
+A dog food that offers highly digestible proteins and pre-biotics and probiotics is a plus as these can help balance their intestinal flora.

 - Look for a dog food that helps maintain this breed's muscle mass so that those joints are better stabilized.
 A good dog food for Rottweilers that should help with muscle mass should contain good levels of high quality protein and L-Carnitine.
 This latter has been found to increase muscle mass in humans.